sahilsarin390/18CSE302J-FullStackDevelopmentWithMERN/README.md

 ### Assignment - To replicate a webpage from the official SRM Website: https://www.srmist.edu.in/

-#### Solution - So I created this - https://www.srmist.edu.in/engineering/dean-message webpage using React.
+#### Solution - So I replicated this - https://www.srmist.edu.in/engineering/dean-message webpage using React.

 [![Visits Badge](https://badges.pufler.dev/visits/sahilsarin390/18CSE302J-FullStackDevelopmentWithMERN)](https://badges.pufler.dev)